Presiding high council: History in the Community of Christ

 Community of Christ, formerly known as the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS Church), has a functioning standing high council.
 Composed of twelve members, it retains some (but not all) of the duties detailed in Smith's original priesthood structure.
 One major difference is that its members are not general officers that are equal to the Council of Twelve Apostles.
-As such, the standing high council is not part of the World Church Leadership Council.
-The high council does, however, functions in an advisory role for the First Presidency.
+As such, the standing high council is separate from the World Church Leadership Council.
+The high council does, however, function in an advisory role for the First Presidency.
 Its decisions may be overturned only through action of a World Conference.
 Major advisory decisions include its 1982 statement on homosexuality.

 The Church Administrator's Handbook 2005 states:

 The members of the Standing High Council as of 2012 were: